EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/intro.md

 Doctoral Student in Public Administration &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 School of Government, Sun Yat-sen University, P.R.
 CHINA

+Sept.2018-June.2021
+Master's degree in Economics
+School of Economics and Management, South China Normal University

  **Database of Personal Collation**
  1.Government Procurement Data in China (over 13 million contracts)
  Details:We use a semi-supervised learning algorithm for text